It’s All in the Details: A Strengths-Based Approach to Growth Mindset

-Some of the most encouraging findings around growth mindset are that adults have HUGE influence in helping kids develop a growth mindset and it’s NEVER TOO LATE.
-No wonder that schools are eager to embrace the lessons of growth mindset.
+Not surprisingly, schools are eagerly embracing Carol Dweck’s lessons of growth mindset.
 They are doing everything from measuring it with questionnaires, teaching it as a part of the curriculum, and re-training adults to speak to children in ways that will nurture a growth mindset.

-Part of teaching growth mindset, therefore, requires that we use language that takes into account specific and objective information about each child’s past accomplishments, strengths and needs, so each child learns how to be successful and recover from setbacks in the way that works best for him.
+Instilling growth mindset, therefore, requires that adults use specific language that takes into account each child’s past accomplishments in that subject and their unique combination of strengths and needs, so each child learns how to be successful in the way that works best for him.